marcelotduarte/cx_Freeze/doc/src/faq.rst

 -------------------------------

-To determine which packages need to be copied with your application, **cx_Freeze** follows the imports.
-If your installation contains a lot of packages, this may lead to undesired behavior, such as **cx_Freeze** encountering a recursion error when trying to compute the list of dependencies, or the `lib` folder of the frozen application containing many unnecessary packages.
+To determine which packages need to be copied with your application, :program:`cx_Freeze` follows the imports.
+If your installation contains a lot of packages, this may lead to undesired behavior, such as :program:`cx_Freeze` encountering a recursion error when trying to compute the list of dependencies, or the `lib` folder of the frozen application containing many unnecessary packages.
-In this case, use **cx_Freeze** in a virtualenv.
+In this case, use :program:`cx_Freeze` in a virtualenv.
 Alternatively, the :ref:`cx_freeze_build_exe` also offers the :option:`excludes` option to explicitly exclude dependencies that would otherwise be included.

 Specifying modules and packages
 -------------------------------

 The definitions of modules and packages are different.
 See Python documentation.

 * :pythondocs:`Modules <tutorial/modules.html>`.
 * :pythondocs:`Packages <tutorial/modules.html#packages>`.